What Is A Covenant Not To Compete In Mississippi?

 When are Covenants not to Compete Unenforceable?

-It is difficult to foresee whether a judge will enforce a given non-compete agreement.
+It is difficult to discern whether a judge will enforce a given non-compete agreement.
 While employer's interest are significant, the courts of Mississippi also put a high level of importance on a person's ability to pursue their desired employment opportunities.
 Consequently, a court will generally only uphold non-compete clauses which under the circumstances are considered to be reasonable.
 Terms contained in a covenant not to compete will be struck down by a court as unreasonable if they bind the employee for an excessively long period of time or if they cover an unreasonably large geographic area around Pascagoula.

 Covenants not to compete are also required to deal only with competitors who are rationally related to the employer's line of industry.
 Lastly, there must be a legitimate business interest which motivates the employer's mandating a covenant not to compete.